upskilldev/java-backend/README.md

 # __JAVA Backend Development__
+## Overview:
-## Overview- This repository contains path that will help you to learn Java, Spring / Spring Boot, Hibernate, RESTful APIs & related technologies to build Java-based web applications
+This repository contains path that will help you to learn Java, Spring / Spring Boot, Hibernate, RESTful APIs & related technologies to build Java-based web applications

 ## •	__JAVA PROGRAMMING PART 1__
 #### 1. Basics of Java